hashicorp/packer/website/source/intro/getting-started/setup.html.markdown

     version     Prints the Packer version
 ```

-If you get an error that `packer` could not be found, then your PATH environment
+If you get an error that `packer` could not be found, then your PATH
-variable was not setup properly.
-Please go back and ensure that your PATH
+environment variable was not setup properly.
+Please go back and ensure that
-variable contains the directory which has Packer installed.
+your PATH variable contains the directory which has Packer installed.

 Otherwise, Packer is installed and you're ready to go!

 ## Alternative Installation Methods

+Installation from binary packages provided [here](/downloads.html) is currently
+the only officially supported installation method.
+The official binary packages
+are guaranteed to be the latest available version and match the proper
-While the binary packages is the only official method of installation, there are
+checksums.
+However, in addition to the official binaries, there are other
-alternatives available.
+unofficial 3rd party methods of installation managed by the Packer community:

 ### Homebrew